What’s the difference between Paid Search and Organic Search?

 SEO stands for Search Engine Optimization.
 It consists of best practices that are put into use to make sure that a specific page ranks as high as possible in the SERPs.
 SEO can be done on-page and off-page.

-• Including your keyword in the title of your page
+• Including your keyword in the title of your website

-• Including your keyword in one H2 (heading) of your content
+• Including your keyword in at least one H2 (heading) of your content

-• Keeping your keyword saturation (how often your keyword appears in your content) 1-2%
+• Keeping your keyword saturation (how often your keyword appears in your content) to 1-2%

 • Including your keyword in the meta description